talisainen/Scriptor-Jekyll-Theme/_posts/2022-10-26-linz-kepler-university.md

 {% include image_caption.html imageurl="/images/2022-10-26-linz/telecooperation.jpg" title="" caption="Johannes Kepler University campus" %}

-the campus of [Johannes Kepler University](https://www.jku.at/en) is worth a separate mention, as an example of a stylish and at the same time cozy place to work and rest, located in the most picturesque landscape one could imagine.
+The campus of [Johannes Kepler University](https://www.jku.at/en) is worth a separate mention, as an example of a stylish and at the same time cozy place to work and rest, located in the most picturesque landscape one could imagine.
 We can only envy our colleagues, but in a polite way, of course.

 {% include image_caption.html imageurl="/images/2022-10-26-linz/IMG_0450.jpg" title="" caption="Johannes Kepler University campus" %}